ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 ### Consequences of disabling projects
 Users with the `cloud_admin` role can enable and disable projects.
 When you disable a project, it has these consequences:

-- In the dashboard, users can no longer access the project from the CURRENT PROJECT list on the Project tab.
+- In the dashboard, users no longer have access to the project from the CURRENT PROJECT list on the Project tab.
 - Users who are members of only the disabled project can no longer log in.
 - You cannot launch instances for a disabled project.
-Instances that are already running are not automatically terminated.
+Instances that are running already are not terminated automatically.
 You must stop them manually.
 - The data for a disabled project is maintained so that you can re-enable the project at any time.

 ## Using the dashboard

+The next section tells you how to use the dashboard to add, update, modify, and delete a project or a user account.

 ### Adding a project

 1. In the navigation bar, open the Identity panel and click on **Projects**.
 2. Click **Create Project**.
 3. On the Project Information tab in the Create Project window, enter a name and description for the project.
 By default, the project is enabled.